Pages

 BREAKING GROUND

 At the first month of 2026 draws to a close, an exciting new exhibition is set to open.
-BREAKING GROUND: Women Artists in the Whitehorse Art Collection, focuses on women artists whose works are represented in the permanent collection.
+BREAKING GROUND: Women Artists in the Whitehorse Art Collection, focuses on women artists whose works are represented in the Whitehorse Art Collection.

 “This exhibition celebrates the work of innovative women artists, past and present, who have made significant, yet often under-recognised contributions to Australia’s cultural life.”